MussaMilanzi/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task 0 prints the absolute path name of the current working directory Task  1.
 What’s in there? display the contents list of your current directory Task 2.
-"There is no place like home" script that changes the working directory to the user’s home directory

-Task 3.
-"The long format" display current directory contents in a long format
+"There is no place like home" script that changes the working directory to the user’s home directory Task 3.
+The long format display current directory contents in a long format